Welcome one another, therefore, just as Christ has welcomed you, for the glory of God.

 Our commitment to being a caring, diverse church is reflected in our worship, prayer, and action.
 We are a reconciling congregation, supporting the Reconciling Ministries Network.
 All people are welcome and celebrated in our church.

-LPUMC Church Council, January 1998
+-LPUMC Church Council, January 1998

 To feel welcome and accepted—just as you are—is important to a sense of belonging.
 For too many members of the LGBTQIA?
 Community, however, “Church” may not have been the safe place they were seeking.
 Scripture tells us that Jesus welcomes everyone into His circle of love.